Micropump: Types and technology

-Within the microfluidic world, physical laws change their appearance.
+Within the microfluidic world, physical laws are different.
 As an example, volumetric forces, such as weight or inertia, often become negligible, whereas surface forces can dominate fluidical behaviour, especially when gas inclusion in liquids is present.
 With only a few exceptions, micropumps rely on micro-actuation principles, which can reasonably be scaled up only to a certain size.

 Micropumps can be grouped into mechanical and non-mechanical devices.
 Mechanical systems contain moving parts, which are usually actuation and microvalve membranes or flaps.
 The driving force can be generated by utilizing piezoelectric, electrostatic, thermo-pneumatic, pneumatic or magnetic effects.
 Non-mechanical pumps function with electro-hydrodynamic, electro-osmotic, electrochemical or ultrasonic flow generation, just to name a few of the actuation mechanisms that are currently studied.

 Mechanical micropumps

 Diaphragm micropumps

 A diaphragm micropump uses the repeated actuation of a diaphragm to drive a fluid.
 The membrane is positioned above a main pump valve, which is centered between inlet and outlet microvalves.
 When the membrane is deflected upwards through some driving force, fluid is pulled into the inlet valve into the main pump valve.
 The membrane is then lowered, expelling the fluid through the outlet valve.
 This process is repeated to pump fluid continuously.